paul-j-lucas/cdecl/test/tests/README.md

 + `set_`     = A set test.

-Within each test, sequences of single characters are used to denote a C/C++ declaration as it is in Enlish.
+Within each test, sequences of single characters are used to denote a C/C++ declaration as it is in English.
 The characters are:

 + `a` = array (following digit 1-9 specifies array dimension)
 + `b` = block (Apple extension)